sergei-mironov/litrepl/README.md

 ~~~~

 When re-executing this document, LitREPL will resume the reading.
 Once the
-evaluation is complete, it will remove any continuation markers from the output
+evaluation is complete, it will remove the continuation marker from the output
 section.

 `litrepl interrupt` will send interrupt signal to the interpreter so it return